KargJonas/nrf24-esp-mesh-network/README.md

 | MISO      | D6      |
 | MOSI      | D7      |
 | CSN       | D8      |

-<span style="color: darkred; text-decoration: underline;">IMPORTANT: D8 must pulled low using a ~4.75k Ohm resistor to enable hardware serial.</span>
+<b>🚨 IMPORTANT: D8 must pulled low using a ~4.75k Ohm resistor to enable hardware serial. 🚨</b>

 ## Other notes:
 The ESP8266 has a Watch-Dog-Timer (WDT), which aims to prevent the board from freezing in e.g. a "endless" loop.
 To prevent the timer from expiring and thus resetting the ESP, you have to either disable it using `ESP.wdtDisable();`, adjust it for your purposes with `ESP.wdtEnable(MILLISECOND_AMOUNT);` or just calling `yield();` every once in a while (`yield()` is also called after every `loop()`);<br>